MY DAUM CRYSTAL COLLECTION: AUTOS, BOATS, TRAINS, PLANES, BIRDS, DOLPHINS, AND OTHER ANIMALS, LIMITED EDITIONS, CLOCKS, CATALOGS, AND MORE!

-I have been lucky to acquire the Daum Concept car Coupe XF1 signed by Xavier Froissart.
-This smaller prototype car was one of 5 concept creations that Daum actually made in crystal before deciding to embrace the large car format for retail production.
-This is believed to be the only Coupe XF1 in existance.
-See more info on these Prototypes below, as well as the Coupe XF1 webpage.
+I have been lucky to acquire 4 of the Daum Concept cars signed by Xavier Froissart.
+This includes the Coupe XF1, Monoplace Grand Sport, Futura 1, and the America Bas-Relief.
+These smaller prototype cars were part of 5 concept creations that Daum actually made in crystal before deciding to embrace the large car format for retail production.
+These are believed to be the only prototype cars in existance.
+See more info on these Prototypes below, as well as the individual web pages.

 In addition, I have now acquired S/N "EA 1" of 3 of the Daum Convertibles: the '56 Thunderbird, the '53 Corvette, and the '53 Cadillac, some of the more collectible cars in the whole Daum category.
 These cars are known as "EA" cars as they are the Artist's Examples ("Epreuve d'Artiste" in French) and the first pieces off the production line.
 Each of these cars is signed by the Designer, Xavier Froissart, are marked "EA 1", and comes with a custom box and nameplate.
 There are actually many "EA" cars and other items in existence.
 Click on the "EA" highlight for more information.
 Also click on any car for detailed pictures for these one-of-a-kind cars.
 Please note that these convertibles were the first pieces off the production line, but were not designated S/N 0001/2500.
 Instead they were given to Xavier before numbering started, and thus each should be considered S/N 0/2500.
 Please also note that an "EA 1" of the Mustang Convertible does not exist per Xavier.
 I have also acquired the "EA 1" of the Porsche 911 Carerra Daum car.